hfp/libxs/README.md

 Please note, there are additional examples given in samples/generator and samples/seissol.

 ## Implementation
-## Roadmap
-Although the library is under development, the published interface is rather stable and may only be extended in future revisions.
-The following issues are being addressed in upcoming revisions:

-* Full xGEMM interface, and extended code dispatcher
-* API supporting sparse matrices and other cases

 ## Applications and References
 **\[1] [http://cp2k.org/](http://cp2k.org/)**: Open Source Molecular Dynamics with its DBCSR component generating batches of small matrix multiplications ("matrix stacks") out of a problem-specific distributed block-sparse matrix.
 The idea and the interface of LIBXS is sharing some origin with CP2K's "libsmm" library which can be optionally substituted by LIBXS (see https://github.com/hfp/libxs/raw/master/documentation/cp2k.pdf).